kaghog/sutLab/README.md

 For step-by-step instructions on gathering and structuring the necessary data, please refer to the [Data preparation](./docs/population.md).

 To run the analysis, add the stage 'analysis.hannover.ivt_style.analysis'.
-This will produce plots for comparison between HTS and synthesis.
+This will produce plots for comparison between HTS and synthesis data.